FREQUENTLY ASKED QUESTIONS

 Each Home Church usually has people who are “natural” leaders.
 We believe in the five-fold ministry of leaders outlined in Ephesians 4:11 – apostle, prophet, evangelist, shepherd, and teacher.
 Ideally we would like to ask the Lord for all of these ministries in each HC, but we believe every HC has at least a couple of them.

 Typically, a HC is led by the HC Leaders (usually a couple), by the Co-leader(s) or Apprentice leaders, and by the hosts.
 This makes up the HC Leadership Team.
 While each Home Church will usually have people serving in these roles, it is important to create an environment where all members of the HC are active participants.
-Making disciples is our primary objective, and that is a calling Jesus has given to all of us, which means we all have an important role to play.
+Following Jesus into people’s lives is our primary objective, and that is a calling Jesus has given to all of us, which means we all have an important role to play.

 Our process for developing leaders is the same process as making disciples.
-If we are making disciples, we will be developing leaders.
-New HC leaders are identified as they are being discipled.
-Being available to guide and support this process is the main job of the Regional Leaders of the Edge.
-They meet regularly with leaders for encouragement, guidance, prayer, and vision casting.
+If we are growing and discipling people, we will be developing leaders.
+New HC leaders are identified as they follow Jesus with others.
+Being available to guide and support this process is the main investment of HC leadership, and the leadership of the network.
+We meet regularly with leaders for encouragement, guidance, prayer, and vision casting.
 These meetings are usually over coffee or lunch and very relational rather than mechanical.
-All the leaders in a region are also invited by the Regional Leader to gather regularly to learn from each other, as well as pray for each other.

 Home Church Leaders: A Home Church leader is someone who loves God, loves people, and disciples others as Jesus did.
 They prayerfully facilitate the HC gatherings, involving other group members to help lead the various components.
 They invest their time and energy to develop a culture and environment where members grow into fully devoted followers of Christ, and work together to extend the Kingdom of God into the community.

 Apprentice or Co-Leaders: This is a person who assists the HC leaders.
 A co-leader may sense a call from God to plant and lead a Home Church in the future.
-They are affirmed by the members of the Home Church, and available to develop and hone their leadership and disciple-making skills under the care and preparation of the Home Church leader.
-They will also be resourced and supported by the Edge Regional Leader.
+They are affirmed by the members of the Home Church, and available to develop and hone their leadership under the care and preparation of the Home Church leader.
+They will also be resourced and supported by the Hub Leader when possible.

 Hosts: A person/couple/family who desires to exercise their gifts of hospitality by opening their home to a Home Church as the place for regular gatherings.
 This will usually mean arranging food/refreshment plans with the members, having a large enough room for everyone, and being comfortable with strangers.
 These are people who love to make others feel welcome.

-Note: The homes of new believers make great places to start new Home Churches, because their circle of friends will most likely include unbelievers.
+Note: The homes of new believers make great places to start new Home Churches, because their circle of friends will most likely include those who have not experienced life in Jesus yet.